Healthy Ireland Policies

 It takes a life course approach to sexual health which acknowledges the importance of developing healthy sexuality throughout childhood and adolescence and builds on that foundation for positive sexual health and wellbeing into adulthood and older age.

 Skin cancer is the most common type of cancer in Ireland.
-Over 11,000 cases of skin cancer are diagnosed annually.
+Nearly 13,000 cases of skin cancer are diagnosed annually.
 This is twice the number compared to 10 years ago and is projected to more than double again by 2043.
 Yet most skin cancers could be prevented.

 The Healthy Ireland Outcomes Framework has been developed to monitor and drive the achievement of Healthy Ireland’s targets and performance indicators.